-With foreign holidays seeing huge price rises due to easing of Covid restrictions and the Ukraine crisis, UK staycation in a camper van are looking like a popular option for many – but can you drive one on a car licence and how old do you need to be.
+With foreign holidays seeing huge price rises due to the cost-of-living-crisis, UK staycations in the likes of a campervan are looking like a popular option for many.
+Here motoring journalist and expert Pete Barden looks at the rules covering whether or not you can drive one on a car licence and how old you need to be.

 Can you drive a camper van (motorhome) on a car licence?
 (Credit: Pxhere.com)